L3Ms -- Lagrange Large Language Models: Related work

 \subsection{One size does not fit all}

 Early work on LLM alignment assumed homogeneity of preferences \citep{bakker2022finetuning}.
 However, the reality is quite different: human preferences vary widely and are highly application-specific \citep{rame2023rewarded,casper2023open}.
-Consequently, \citet{rame2023rewarded,wu2023finegrained,ji2023beavertails,zhou2024beyond} linearly combine several fine-grained preference rewards, where each combination reflects a different customized preference.
-However, the \emph{right} combination of preferential properties for a particular application is determined heuristically through trial and error.
-Conversely, we formulate alignment as a constrained optimization problem, where the custom requirements are naturally imposed as constraints.
+Consequently, \citet{bai2022training,rame2023rewarded,wu2023finegrained,ji2023beavertails,zhou2024beyond} linearly combine several fine-grained preference rewards, where each combination reflects a unique customization.
+However, the \emph{right} combination of preferential properties for a particular application is determined heuristically by trial and error.
+In contrast, we formulate alignment as a constrained optimization problem.
+In doing so, custom requirements are naturally imposed as constraints.
 This alleviates the need for heuristic choices.